olgam4/nook/README.md

 ![Modern Intelligent Knowledge Manager](/assets/nook.png)

-> In French, `Ah, zut, j'arrive pas à me souvenir...
-J'ai un blanc.` literally means `Woops, I can't remember...
-I'm drawing a blank`.
-> Now, with the power of Blanc, enable yourself to never forget anything ever again.
-Use it to store, manage and relate your knowledge
-> using AI to help you better understand yourself.
+> Booknooks are an amazing part to make your library really yours.
+> Now, with `Nook`, you have your own markdown-powered intelligent knowledge manager.
+> It will help you create your digital garden, take notes and let you enhance them
+> by linking them together.

 ![Blanc Screenshot](/assets/screenshot.png)

 ## Work in Progress

-Blanc as a software is still wip.
+Nook as a software is still wip.
 Some barebones features are available, but the list is sure to be expanded with time.

 To request a feature, don't hesitate to create an issue.

+To flag a bug, don't hesitate to create an issue.